Galaktikkon/Notes/README.md

 These notes are shared under the **MIT License**, meaning you are free to use, modify, and distribute them, provided that credit is given to the original author.

+## ⚠️ Disclaimer

+Please keep in mind that I'm just a human, and while I strive to make these notes as accurate as possible, there may be mistakes or missing information.
+If you notice any errors, feel free to submit a **pull request** or open an **issue** - thanks in advance!

 ## 📬 Contact

 If you have any questions or suggestions, feel free to reach out via **GitHub**.